GuodongZhu/Primal-Dual-Interior-Point-Solver/README.md

 This is a project that I completed between January and March 2018.

-The following code is based on the PhD thesis by Alexander Domahidi titled "Methods and Tools for Embedded Optimization and Control", ETH Zurich, 2013.
+The following code implements techniques described in the PhD thesis by Alexander Domahidi titled "Methods and Tools for Embedded Optimization and Control", ETH Zurich, 2013.
 It solves general second-order cone programs of the form

 ```
 min  c'x